-Hence a direct calculation gives
+Hence, a direct calculation gives:

-Here we have recalled that $Q_j^+ = O(1)$ for each $1\leq j\leq N$ from Proposition \ref{thm:uniform_boundedness_charges}.
-To get a desired property, we fix $N$ so large that $-\int_{\Omega^N}|\nabla U^+|^2 + O(N^2\log{N})$ is negative and then send $R$ to infinity.
+Here, we have recalled that $Q_j^+ = O(1)$ for each $1\leq j\leq N$ from Proposition \ref{thm:uniform_boundedness_charges}.
+To get a desired property, we fix $N$ so large that $-\int_{\Omega^N}|\nabla U^+|^2 + O(N^2\log{N})$ is negative, and then, send $R$ to infinity.
 Note that the term $-\int_{B_R\backslash\overline{\Omega^N}}|\nabla{U}^-|^2$ is decreasing with respect to $R$.
-Thanks to Proposition \ref{prop:1}, we can expect that our scheme decreases the length of the polygon step by step.
-This expectation turns out to be true subsequently.
-(See Corollary \ref{cor:time_step_optimization}.) \end{rem}
+Thanks to Proposition \ref{prop:1}, we can expect that our scheme decreases the length of the polygon step-by-step.
+This expectation turns out to be true subsequently (see Corollary \ref{cor:time_step_optimization}). \end{rem}

-\begin{rem} If the domain which we approximate by a polygon is a circle, then the term $O(N^2\log{N})$ appearing in Theorem \ref{thm:CS} is expected to be replaced by $O(\frac{\alpha^N}{N})$ for some $0<\alpha<1$.
-Let us write approximate solutions of $\eqref{eq:def_of_U}$ and $\eqref{eq:def_of_U_bar}$ as $U^+_{(N)}$ and $U^-_{(N)}$ , respectively.
-Moreover, we replace the domain on which we solve the external problem by an annulus one.
-Then, we can expect from the results of Katsurada (Theorem 2.2 and Theorem 4.1 \cite{KatsuradaOkamotoII}) and Murota (Theorem 2.4 \cite{MurotaKazuo}) that $U^+_{(N)}$ and $U^-_{(N)}$ exponentially converge to exact solutions $U^+$ and $U^-$ as $N\rightarrow\infty$.
-We cannot apply these results directly because their selection for collocation points is slightly different from ours.
+\begin{rem} If the domain that we approximate by a polygon is a circle, then the term $O(N^2\log{N})$ appearing in Theorem \ref{thm:CS} is expected to be replaced by $O(\frac{\alpha^N}{N})$ for some $0<\alpha<1$.
+Let us write the approximate solutions of $\eqref{eq:def_of_U}$ and $\eqref{eq:def_of_U_bar}$ as $U^+_{(N)}$ and $U^-_{(N)}$, respectively.
+Moreover, we replace the domain in which we solve the external problem with an annulus.
+Then, from the results of Katsurada (Theorem 2.2 and Theorem 4.1 \cite{KatsuradaOkamotoII}) and Murota (Theorem 2.4 \cite{MurotaKazuo}), we can expect that $U^+_{(N)}$ and $U^-_{(N)}$ converge exponentially to the exact solutions $U^+$ and $U^-$ as $N\rightarrow\infty$.
+We cannot apply these results directly because their selection of collocation points is slightly different from ours.
 Thus, let us assume that the results are available for our study.
 Since $\Gamma^N$ is a regular polygon, we see that $\kappa_i = \kappa$ for every $1\leq i\leq N$.
-Then, the AP property, that is the second constraints of $\eqref{eq:internal_problem}$ and $\eqref{eq:external_problem}$, guarantees
+Then, the AP property, which is the second constraints of $\eqref{eq:internal_problem}$ and $\eqref{eq:external_problem}$, guarantees that